Table of Contents

 Blocking Specific Times on Recurring Dates

-In the example below, Room 1 will be blacked out every Monday and Wednesday, between 12:00AM-1:00AM, from Sep 14th to Sep 30th.
+In this example, Room 1 will be blacked out every Monday and Wednesday, between 12:00AM-1:00AM, from September 14 to September 30.

 Checking for Conflicts with Blackout Dates